llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

   417 25020 KUBE-NODEPORTS  all  --  *      *       0.0.0.0/0            0.0.0.0/0            /* kubernetes service nodeports; NOTE: this must be the last rule in this chain */ ADDRTYPE match dst-type LOCAL
 ```

-New rules are appended for each service by the Proxier's `syncProxyRules` method.
-For example, rules for services of
+New rules are appended for each service by the Proxier's `syncProxyRules` method and are written
-type `ClusterIP` are written
 [here](https://github.com/kubernetes/kubernetes/blob/b9bc0e5ac8032bb63298a407c287e6055ef073de/pkg/proxy/iptables/proxier.go#L1095-L1103).
 For example, the following shows a rule targeting a custom chain `KUBE-SVC-BM6F4AVTDKG47F3K` for a service named `mysvc`: